 1. Invest in a good CRM

 A good CRM like HubSpot will give your sales and marketing teams a birds-eye view of the entire sales funnel.
-Every interaction your company has with a prospect is logged and visible to both teams.
-Marketing can easily see if sales have reached out to a lead yet, and sales can engage with a warm lead right at the moment they’re ready to progress to the decision stage.
+Every interaction you have with an OEM is logged and visible to both teams.
+Marketing can easily see if sales have reached out to a lead yet, and sales can engage with a warm lead when they’re ready to progress to the decision stage.

 A CRM like HubSpot also makes it easy to measure and track your activity so you can carry out analysis to inform strategy.

 Perhaps you already have a CRM, but people aren’t using it in the same way.
-Training could help make sure everyone is doing things in the same way and making the most of the tool.
+Training could help ensure everyone is doing things the same way and making the most of the tool.

 2. Collaborate on buyer persona development

 Buyer personas help to create a common language across your sales and marketing teams and ensure everyone is on the same page.
-They help marketing teams create messaging and content that will resonate with your ideal customers.
+They help marketing teams create messaging and content that will resonate with the OEMs you want to attract.
 And they help sales teams to know who they’re selling to and what they care about.

 Both sales and marketing should be involved in developing your buyer personas.
-Your marketing team will have data on where your current online visitors are located, how they found your website, and details about their demographics and the types of roles they are in.
+Your marketing team will have data on where your current online visitors are located, how they found your website and details about their demographics and roles.

-Meanwhile, your sales team has a strong understanding of the types of customers your business attracts, what they want to achieve by investing in a product or service like yours, and what their objections to purchasing may be.
+Meanwhile, your sales team strongly understands the types of OEMs your business attracts, what they want to achieve by investing in a service like yours, and their objections to purchasing.

 If it’s been a while since you looked at your buyer personas, why not set up a meeting for marketing and sales to get together to review and refine them?